Special Occasion License FAQs

 You can hold a special occasion event at a church, school property, or military facility if you include the signature of an appropriate official from that location to authorize the sale of alcohol at the location.

-Wineries, Breweries, Distilleries and Spririts Distributors
+Wineries, Breweries, Distilleries and Spirits Distributors

 What alcohol industry businesses can participate at my special occasion event?